defragmentator/mitmsqlproxy/README.md

 In the future also server emulation option is planned - no SQL server will be needed to obtain credentials from the client.

 ## Dumping passwords
-It shows passwords of connected users as well as those created during the connection.
+It shows passwords of connected users as well as those created or altered (changed) during the connection.

 ![screen](https://github.com/defragmentator/mitmsqlproxy/blob/master/screen.png?raw=true)